vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 Samples controls the MSAA behavior of the texture.
 This only makes sense for render targets, such as depth images and images you are rendering to.
 We won't be doing MSAA in this tutorial, so samples will be kept at 1 sample for the entire guide.

 Tiling is very important.
-Tiling describes how  is the data for the texture arranged in the GPU.
-For improved performance, GPUs do not store images as 2d arrays of pixels, but instead use complex custom formats, unique to the GPU brand and even models. `VK_IMAGE_TILING_OPTIMAL` tells vulkan to use let the driver decide how the GPU arranges the memory of the image.
+Tiling describes how the data for the texture is arranged in the GPU.
+For improved performance, GPUs do not store images as 2d arrays of pixels, but instead use complex custom formats, unique to the GPU brand and even models. `VK_IMAGE_TILING_OPTIMAL` tells vulkan to let the driver decide how the GPU arranges the memory of the image.
 If you use `VK_IMAGE_TILING_OPTIMAL`, it won't be possible to read the data from CPU or to write it without changing its tiling first (it's possible to change the tiling of a texture at any point, but this can be a costly operation).
 The other tiling we can care about is `VK_IMAGE_TILING_LINEAR`, which will store the image as a 2d array of pixels.
 While LINEAR tiling will be a lot slower, it will allow the cpu to safely write and read from that memory.

 Last thing is usage flags.
 In a similar way to the buffers, images need the usage flags to be set properly.
-It is very important that the usage flags are set correctly, and you only set the flags you are going to need, because this will control how does the GPU handle the image memory.
+It is very important that the usage flags are set correctly, and you only set the flags you are going to need, because this will control how the GPU handles the image memory.

 Next is the image-view